elastic/ecs/rfcs/text/0027-faas-fields.md

 ### `faas.trigger.type`
 Indicates the type of the function trigger.
 Allows to group different function types.

-### `source.service.*` & `source.cloud.*`
+### `service.origin.*` & `cloud.origin.*`
-Provides meta information on the source service that triggered the faas function.
+Provides meta information on the origin service that triggered the faas function.
 End users can use this information to better understand the context, dependencies and causalities when analyzing and troubleshooting faas-related observability scenarios.
 For example, this information could provide insights on analysis questions like this: "Do function invocations that are triggered from cloud region us-east-1 behave similar to invocations from region eu-west-1?", etc.

 ## Source data